 Sometimes it seems difficult to find a quality sour cream at the local grocery store.
 Organic sour cream is rare in many parts of the country and even if you can find an organic option, often it has been ultra-pasteurized or has added stabilizers to thicken the product.

-Thankfully, making sour cream at home is easy.
+Fortunately, making sour cream at home is easy.
 To make sour cream you will need cream and a starter culture.
-While making sour cream takes only a few minutes of prep time, allow up to 24 hours for the sour cream to culture and cool prior to serving.
+While making sour cream takes only a few minutes of prep time, allow a full 24 hours for the sour cream to culture and cool prior to serving.

 Choosing a Cream